Take our WORD for it.

 Supposed pictures of the new Kindle have been leaked to a few gadget sites.
 It looks really awesome, although it’ll be going for $359, and books still only set you back about $10.
 View Image ›

 Amazon’s second generation Kindle reader is rumored to be available starting sometime early next year.
-This makes the Kindle a dicey Christmas gift, if you’re actually able to get a hold of one.
 Read More ›